angchen0325/ffmm/source/index.rst

 ========================================================================

-**ffmm**: (*Fast Fourier Modal Method*) is an open source Python package of fast Fourier Modal Method (FMM) solvers for both acdemic and industrial applications.
+**ffmm**: (*Fast Fourier Modal Method*) is an open source Python package of fast Fourier Modal Method (FMM) solvers for both academic and industrial applications.

 .. toctree::